hmslima/sambahsacompletegrammar/sambahsa.md

 \(4) He is so lazy *that* his parents put wheels in his bed

-Although thy are the same word, they have different functions.
+Although they are the same word, they have different functions.

-The “that”s of the sentences (1) and (2) are relative pronouns, because they are related to some substantive used before, in the case of the sentence (1) is “horse” and in the sentence (2) is “daughter”.
+The “that”s of the sentences (1) and (2) are relative pronouns, because they are related to some substantive used before, in the case of the sentence (1) it's “horse” and in the sentence (2) it's “daughter”.

 The “that”s of the sentences (3) and (4) are integrant conjunctions, because they start a new sentence.